This post may contain affiliate links. Please read the disclosure policy to learn more.

 Filling:

-In a large bowl or the bowl of a stand mixer, whip the softened butter until light and fluffy.
+In a large bowl or the bowl of a stand mixer, mix the softened butter on high speed until light and fluffy.

 Add the confectioner’s sugar, alternating with the milk and mixing well after each addition.